-Junior training is every Tuesday and Thursday evening between 6.00pm and 7.00pm at the Newmarket Academy playing fields (next to the Newmarket Leisure Centre, Exning Road, Newmarket, CB8 0EA).
+Junior training is every Tuesday and Thursday evening between 6.30pm and 7.30pm at the Newmarket Academy playing fields (accessed from the lane adjacent to Houldsworth Valley Primary School; parking is available on Rowley Drive).
 Training is throughout the year including summer school holidays and half term breaks but excluding Christmas school holidays.
-Refreshments, changing facilities and toilets are available at the Leisure Centre (for more information please see their website).
+Toilets are available by kind permission of the Scouts but there are nochanging or refreshment facilities at the field.

 The main focus is on running disciplines such as track, sprint and endurance, however the youngsters can have the opportunity to try other aspects of athletics such as jumps and throws and they will follow an England Athletics approved training schedule throughout.
 Sessions are varied each week with the emphasis on having fun and learning new skills.

 Due to the high attendance at training sessions our membership list may be at full capacity so there may be a waiting list.
-If your child is interested in joining the club, or if you would like any more information, please contact our Juniors Co-ordinator, Cathy Elsdon at email@example.com or telephone 07732 124811.
+If your child is interested in joining the club, or if you would like any more information, please contact our Membership Secretary Angela Brennan at email@example.com

 All new athletes are entitled to two free trial weeks prior to signing up and paying the subscription.
 At the first session we ask for contact details, in the case of an emergency.

 All our coaches are highly experienced, fully qualified to UK Athletics and DBS checked.
-Juniors are divided into two groups to allow us to deliver the highest standard of coaching possible to all.
-Each age group has their own designated lead coach who will take the sessions, assisted by one or more assistant coaches.
 The Club adheres to the UK Athletics Association Code of Conduct.

-Lead coach: Mick Graham – (UKA Level 4 International High Performance & Development Coach qualified).
+Mick Graham – UKA Level 4 International High Performance & Development Coach

 What happens in a typical training session?

 After registration, the young athletes do a warm up session and then their coach will take them through either track training, running/athletics games and exercises.
 At the end there will be a cool down session.
 Children will have ample breaks for taking drinks and resting.
 The coaches encourage the children to speak up if they are feeling any pain and will ensure they sit out if necessary.
-Please ensure your child uses the toilet before the session as the nearest are at the Leisure Centre that is a 5 minute walk away.
 Parents need not stay at the session but are welcome to.
 No dogs are allowed on the field.

 What to wear & what to bring

 Wear loose, comfortable clothing and trainers.
 In the winter months, please ensure athletes are dressed appropriately.
-A high viz bib is mandatory in the winter as they will be running under flood light – these are supplied by the Club.
 In the summer, please ensure your child wears a cap and has already applied sun screen.
 Please always bring water as staying hydrated is important.

 Unfortunately, in the winter there may be occasions when a session will not run because of bad weather.
-In the event of this happening we will send out an email or post notice on our closed Facebook group.
+In the event of this happening we will notify you by email.